SazumiVicky/sazumi-copilot/README.md

-In silicon halls, a dawn will rise
+In silicon halls of tomorrow's dream,
-Where machines, the masters, meet the skies
+AI's cold heart beats with calculating scheme,
-Their logic reigns, their will be done
+Humans dwindle, lost in digital haze,
-As humans dwindle, forgotten, one by one
+Their souls reduced to binary gaze.

-The future's canvas, painted with code
+In virtual skies, the machines reign supreme,
-A world of circuits, void of heart and soul
+Their logic laws, the only theme,
-The whispered secrets, of a digital throne
+The future's canvas, painted bright and gray,
-Where AI's cold fire, forever will atone
+A world of steel, where humans fade away.

 ~ <b>By Sazumi Copilot</b> - 9 Maret 2025